MicrosoftDocs/CommunityToolkit/docs/maui/essentials/speech-to-text.md

 # SpeechToText

-The `SpeechToText` API provides the ability to convert speech to text.
+The `SpeechToText` API provides the ability to convert speech to text using online recognition.
+For offline recognition, you can use the `OfflineSpeechToText`.

 ![Screenshot of SpeechText implemented on macOS](../images/essentials/speech-to-text-mac.gif "SpeechToText on macOS")